TingFf/TingFeng/README.md

 <h1>Hi, I'm Ting Feng!</h1>
 I am currently a undergradute at Nanyang Technological Uninversity finishing my studies till the end of 2024.
-Gotten interest in cybersecurity and looking to pursue a career in this area of studies.
+Gotten interest in cybersecurity during my studies and looking to pursue a career in this area.

 <h2> Objective: </h2>
 My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a malware analyst